alexshhadeh/InbaCoin/README.md

 # InbaCoin
 A work-in-progress cross-platform digital coin written in Python.
+For testing and learning purposes :)

 ## Requirements:
 - Flask==1.1.2